 5. Take a lesson and try something new

-Always wanted to try a watersport like skiing, kayaking, or paddle boarding but not sure how to do it?
+Always wanted to try a watersport like skiing or paddleboarding but not sure how to do it?
 Or maybe you’ve done it before but you want to take your skills to the next level?
 Have no fear!
 There are multiple locations around Tahoe that offer lessons for all sorts of watersports and skill levels.
 Experienced instructors will teach you everything from safety tips to equipment overviews to various paddle strokes and rolls.
 Signing up for a lesson in a watersport you’ve always been interested in is a great way to experience the lake, have some fun, and pick up some useful skills along the way.

 We’ll see you on the water!